 Each profile has its own settings, e.g. what the source/left directory is.
 However, in some cases you may want to share settings between several profiles.
 For example, you'll probably have the profiles log files emailed to the same email account.
 Instead of setting the email connection details for each profile it would be simpler to just set it once and then have those profiles use that one set of settings.
 That way, if the email login password changes (for example) then you only need to change it in one place instead of in each profile.

 You can share the settings on the following profile settings pages:

 •Variables (both for group and non-group profiles)

-To create new shared settings simply click the New button (in the Shared Settings box) and enter the unique name you wish to use for the shared settings, e.g. My FTP Server.
+To create new shared settings simply click the share icon in the top-left of the window the click the New menu item.
+Alternatively, if you're using the Windows10/11 or Windows10/11 Dark style, click the New button (in the Shared Settings menu in the window caption bar).
+Next, enter a unique name you wish to use for the shared settings, e.g. My FTP Server.
 Note that if you've made changes to the settings on the current settings page then they will be lost unless you apply (save) them first.

 Copying Shared Settings

 To copy existing shared settings simply create some new shared settings.
 The existing settings will be copied to the new shared settings.

 Deleting Shared Settings

 To delete existing shared settings select Delete from the share icon menu, or click the Delete button (in the Shared Settings menu in the window caption bar, if you are using the Windows10 or Windows10 Dark style) and choose the settings to delete.
 Note that you cannot delete shared settings that are being used, or shared settings that are set to be the default values.